National Union of Students Black Students' Campaign

 The National Union of Students Black Students' Campaign is a self-organised autonomous section of the National Union of Students (NUS).
 The NUS Black Students' Campaign represents students of African, Asian, Arab and Caribbean heritage.

-Priority Campaigns
+Priority campaigns

-The National Union of Students Black Students' Campaign sets it policy at its annual democratic event, the Black Students' Campaign Summer Conference.
+The National Union of Students Black Students' Campaign sets its policy at its annual democratic event, the Black Students' Campaign Summer Conference.

-The four priority areas for the Campaign are Black Representation, Anti-Racism and Anti-Fascism, Equality in Education and International Peace and Justice.
+The four priority areas for the campaign are Black Representation, Anti-Racism and Anti-Fascism, Equality in Education, and International Peace and Justice.

-National Committee Members

-Committee Members are elected representatives that help form the leadership of the Campaign and help implement policy.
-There are seventeen positions on the committee, elections for each position take place annually at the Summer Conference.
-It is only possible to occupy any one position for a maximum of two years.
-Each position holds one vote on the National Committee.

-The NUS Black Students’ Campaign National Committee elected to serve between 1 July 2013 to 30 June 2014 is as follows:
+In 2015, the organsiation backed a campaign against the government's counter-radicalisation policy.

+Structure